 The Dean of Students Office provides leadership that is consistent with the University’s mission and works closely with students and student organizations, contributing to their co-curricular education and serving as an advocate for their varied interests.
-The Office works directly with academic, athletic, student affairs, and other administrators in the coordination of institutional efforts to address specific concerns, as well as to enhance the overall quality of the student experience.
+The staff works directly with academic, athletic, student affairs, and other administrators in the coordination of institutional efforts to address specific concerns, as well as to enhance the overall quality of the student experience.

 Each area with in the Dean of Students Office provides students with opportunities for student support, involvement, and leadership.
-For more information about each of these areas, click on the links below.
+For more information about each of these areas, click the links below.

 - Alcohol and Other Drug Education